GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/multiple-jobs/README.md

 3. Appropriate permissions are provided to the service account running Dataflow to write to Spanner.
 4. A GCS bucket has been provided to write the DLQ records to.

-Given these assumptions, it copies data from multiple source MySQL databases to the same Spanner database.
+Given these assumptions, it copies data from multiple source MySQL databases to the configured Spanner database(s).

 ## Description